Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Introduction

 \section{Introduction}

-Change point detection, also called break point detection, tackles the problem of estimating the location of abrupt structural changes for ordered data, such as ordering by time or space (e.g.~the position on the genome).
+Change point (or break point) estimation tackles the problem of estimating the locations of abrupt structural changes for ordered {and noisy} data, {e.g.,} by time or space.
 One can distinguish between online (sequential) and offline (retrospective) detection problems.
-We will primarily focus on the latter setup where all ordered observations are available beforehand and only point to online detection in connection with our methods and results for the detection of a single change point.
-The goal is usually twofold: to estimate the number and to estimate the location of change points.
-Applications include detecting changes in copy number variation \citep{CBS,ZhSi07}, ion channels \citep{Hotz_ionchannel}, financial time series \citep{BaPe98,Kim_finance,DaHo12}, climate data \citep{Reeves_climatology}, environmental monitoring systems \citep{Londschien}, among many others.
-One can further differentiate with respect to parametric versus non-parametric and univariate versus multivariate methods, or whether there is dependency across consecutive observations, see for example recent reviews of \cite{review_Truong} and \citet{review_Niu}.
+We will primarily focus on the latter setup where all ordered observations are available {at once} and only point to online detection in connection with our methods and results for the detection of a single change point.
+Applications include detecting changes in copy number variation \citep{CBS,ZhSi07}, ion channels \citep{Hotz_ionchannel}, financial time series \citep{BaPe98,Kim_finance,DaHo12}, climate data \citep{Reeves_climatology}, environmental monitoring systems \citep{Londschien}, among many others. {We refer} also to the recent reviews in \cite{review_Niu,review_Truong}.